cmatc13/darwin-rag/README.md

 gcloud auth login
 gcloud auth list
+# for new project
 gcloud app create --project=[YOUR_PROJECT_ID] gcloud config set project [YOUR_PROJECT_ID]
 Provide billing account for this project by running gcloud beta billing accounts list OR you can do it manually from the GCP console.

+# for new project
 Enable Services for the Project: We have to enable services for Cloud Run using below set of commands gcloud services enable cloudbuild.googleapis.com gcloud services enable run.googleapis.com